Biological Sciences

 Sophomore and Junior Years

-The format of the advanced tutorial is determined by discussion between the student and the faculty tutor.
-There are no limits to the field of study, and it can be taken with a faculty tutor in any department on campus upon permission.
-The format may include directed readings, laboratory research, field research, etc.
+In the sophomore and junior years, students take advanced tutorials each semester.
+Tutorial format, which may include directed readings, laboratory research, field research, etc., is determined by discussion between the student and the faculty tutor.
+There are no limits to the field of study, and upon permission, tutorials can be taken with a faculty tutor in any department on campus.

 Senior Thesis

 During the senior year in the program, each student will engage in an independent research project.
 Arrangements for the project will be made in consultation with the Director of Studies and a faculty thesis advisor in the area of interest.
-Each student is strongly encouraged to choose their thesis advisor by the end of fall semester of the junior year and to start designing their thesis project including writing the prospectus in spring semester of the junior year.
-Seniors must present their results in a seminar during their final semester at Ohio University.
+Each student is strongly encouraged to choose their thesis advisor by Spring semester of the junior year and to start designing their thesis project in spring semester of the junior year.
+Seniors must present their results in a public seminar during their final semester at Ohio University.
 Presentation of the results at scientific meetings or publication in professional journals is highly encouraged.

 Eligibility